 Garret Poem

-Being alive, one must belong to life,
+Being alive, I belonged to life,

 on the floor, I’d be maneuvered halfway